Published On: Feb 03 2013 04:15:59 PM CSTUpdated On: Oct 09 2015 01:00:00 AM CDT

 9. Declare independence.
 Just because you've married someone - or cohabit with them - doesn't mean the two of you are the same person.
 You need some money of your own so you can make small financial decisions without asking permission.

-For more info on lazy ways to save money, go to Yahoo.com.
+For more financial advice and ways to save money, go to Yahoo!
+Finance.